caela-uk/caela-uk/README.md

 ## Oi- ey up 👅

-🇬🇧 - I am situated in England, as you might be able to tell from my delightful vocabulary- though I'm also half Español for anyone who cares.
+🇬🇧 - I am caela.uk, situated in England, as you might be able to tell from my delightful vocabulary- though I'm also half Español for anyone who cares.
 Right here 😑

 💻 - You see, I'm not all that *great* with many programming languages *(Python is my best lmfao)* but I am okay at overall software like Linux and stuff, my skills are mainly in graphic design, UX and making cohesive ecosystems and brands (BUTR 💛).
 I main Arch btw.